 1. Traditional Marketing

 Traditional marketing is a very basic type of marketing.
 In traditional marketing, any medium can be used.
-Everything you see that can be considered as marketing fall under this category in one way or another.
-Some common examples can be a television commercial, billboard, etc.
+Everything you see that can be considered marketing falls under this category in one way or another.
+Some common examples can be television commercials, billboards, etc.

 2. Above The Line Marketing

-Anything of a marketing strategy that can be seen is referred to as above the line.
-Companies promote their products and services to the public, they use billboards, TVCs, email, radio, etc to reach their customers.
+Anything of a marketing strategy that can be seen is referred to above the line.
+Companies promote their products and services to the public, they use billboards, TVCs, email, radio, etc. to reach their customers.
 Everything can be seen by us.
 The consumer can realize that the company is doing publicity for their product or service.
-That is why this is above the line marketing.
+That is why this is above-the-line marketing.

 3. Below The Line Marketing

 The name defines itself.
-This is completely opposite of the above the line marketing.
+This is completely opposite of the above line of marketing.
 How?
-Here the companies do not show their marketing work.
+Here the companies do not show that they are doing marketing.
 They do not promote their product or service publically.
-Neither the consumer understand that the company is doing publicity.
+Neither the consumer understands that the company is doing publicity.
 Then how does this work?

 Yes.
-Instead of doing promotion to the customers, companies do it to the retailers.
+Instead of doing promotions to the customers, companies do it to the retailers.
 Then retailers do it to us.
 Thus the companies do their marketing.
 The process here is unseen and almost no one can see it coming.
-That is why it is called below the line marketing.
+That is why it is called below-the-line marketing.

 4. Push Marketing